 Many patients find that BOTOX and dermal fillers work synergistically to enhance cosmetic results.
 During your consultation, our specialists will work with you to create a customized treatment plan that may include combining BOTOX and dermal fillers.

-What symptoms do injectables treat?
+What concerns do injectables address?

 - "Smoker's lines" around the mouth